ByteDance study finds that asking LMMs questions beats making it transcribe text for long document training

 Key Points

-- Effective even with documents four times longer than training.
+- Performance tested on documents four times longer than training data.

 Article Excerpt